 Listing an Item

-This section describes how to list an item.
+This section of the guide describes the details of how to list items on eBay.

 - To list multiple items, use the AddItems call to list up to 5 items at a time.
 You can also up make to 18 simultaneous AddItems calls.
 For more information, see Requirements for Sending Simultaneous Requests.

-- To relist an unsold item, use the RelistItem call.
-To test the RelistItem call, use the VerifyRelistItem call.
+- To relist an unsold item, use the RelistItem or RelistFixedPriceItem calls.
+To test a "relist item" call, use the VerifyRelistItem call.

 Sellers who engage in cross-border trade on sites that require a recoupment agreement must agree to the recoupment terms before using the AddItem or the VerifyAddItem.
 This agreement allows eBay to reimburse a buyer during a dispute and then recoup the cost from the seller.